 Superclass of:

-Scope Note: This class describes the activity of physically creating a text in a non-mechanical way, using various techniques (painting, sculpture, etc.) and by means of specific tools, on a given support.
+Scope Note: This class describes the activity of communicate information by means of permanent, visible marks in a non-mechanical way, using various techniques (painting, sculpture, etc.) and by means of specific tools, on a given support..

 Examples: